Wayne Township, Warren County, Ohio: Geography

-The villages of Corwin and Waynesville in the township, as are the communities of Mount Holly and Crosswick.
+The villages of Corwin and Waynesville in the township, as are the communities of Dodds, Mount Holly and Crosswick.
 The Little Miami River, which forms a portion of the township's boundary, flows through the middle of the township.
 The Little Miami Bike Trail, along the route of the former Little Miami Railroad, also passes through the township.

 The portion of Wayne Township east of the Little Miami is in the Virginia Military District and was surveyed with the metes and bounds system, while the area west of the Little Miami was surveyed on the same plan as used in the Symmes Purchase.

 Name and history

 Named for General "Mad" Anthony Wayne, it is one of twenty Wayne Townships in Ohio.

 One of the original townships of Warren County, Wayne Township was organized on May 10, 1803.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.